-My suspicion is that Jack Elway, himself a college coach, had some other reason for not liking Kush.
+My suspicion is that Jack Elway, himself a college football coach (Cal State Northridge 1976-78, San Jose State 1979-83, Stanford 1984-88 after John graduated), had some other reason for not liking Kush.
 Maybe something happened between them that caused Jack to consider Frank untrustworthy.
 Jack died in 2001.
 Kush is now 87, and, as far as I know, has never addressed this.

 The Best of the Rest.

 The plan's approval was contingent on both the Colts and the O's signing long-term leases.
-The Orioles challenged the requested football improvements, and refused to sign anything more than a 1-year lease.
-Irsay also refused to sign long term.
+The Orioles challenged the requested football improvements, thinking it would've provided too much short-term inconvenience and not enough long-term benefit, and refused to sign anything more than a 1-year lease.
+Irsay also refused to sign long-term.
 As a result, the State legislature dropped the plan.

 In hindsight, both the Orioles and the current football team are better off at Camden Yards, at the western edge of downtown, next to Camden Station and the light rail and a short walk from the subway, than the Orioles and the Colts would have been at even an expanded and improved Memorial Stadium, 4 miles north of downtown, unless there had been a subway or light rail extension to 33rd Street.
 But the Orioles did do as much to kill this project as Irsay and the Maryland legislature did.